InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Methodology

-\textbf{Interaction Retrieval.} The interaction retrieval component $R$ sets up an initial state $\boldsymbol{s}_1 \sim R(\boldsymbol{a}_1, g)$, given the initial action $\boldsymbol{a}_1$ generated by the text-to-motion model.
-We present here a user-friendly pipeline that is based on handcraft rules and a learning-based approach in Sec.~\ref{sec:low_level_supp} of supplementary.
-First, we build a database by collecting HOI frames from the target dataset, \eg, the BEHAVE~\cite{bhatnagar22behave} or CHAIRS~\cite{jiang2022chairs} dataset.
-The indexing key for retrieval is a tuple consisting of the body part in contact and the category of the object involved.
-The value for retrieval is a per-frame contact map, \ie, a list of \(K\) vertex pairs \(\{(d_h^i, d_o^i)\}_{i=1}^K\).
-Here, \(d_h^i\) indexes the contact vertex on the human's surface, while \(d_o^i\) indexes the corresponding contact vertex on the object's surface.
-This contact map is linked with their key, thus establishing a searchable record of interactions.
-During the inference stage, equipped with the body part and object information provided by the high-level \high~(Sec.~\ref{sec:high}), we utilize them as a key to retrieve all relevant contact maps from our database.
-We sample one map \(\{(d_h^i, d_o^i)\}_{i=1}^K\) according to a pre-defined metric, and employ it to ascertain an object state $\boldsymbol{s}_1 \sim R(\boldsymbol{a}_1, g)$, harmonious with the initial human action $\boldsymbol{a}_1$, as the initiation of the interaction.
-More details are provided in Sec.~\ref{sec:low_level_supp} of supplementary.
+\textbf{Interaction Retrieval.} The interaction retrieval component \( R \) establishes the initial state \(\boldsymbol{s}_1 \sim R(\boldsymbol{s}_1 | \boldsymbol{a}_1, g)\), based on the initial action \(\boldsymbol{a}_1\) generated by the text-to-motion model.
+We propose a user-friendly pipeline for this purpose built on handcrafted rules.
+First, we create databases by extracting HOI frames from the training sets of each target datasets — BEHAVE~\cite{bhatnagar22behave}, OMOMO~\cite{li2023object}, and CHAIRS~\cite{jiang2022chairs}.
+The indexing key for retrieval is a tuple consisting of the body part in contact and the category of the involved object.
+Each retrieval value is a per-frame contact map, represented by a list of \(K\) vertex pairs \(\{(d_h^i, d_o^i)\}_{i=1}^K\).
+Here, \(d_h^i\) refers to the contact vertex on the human surface, while \(d_o^i\) refers to the corresponding contact vertex on the object surface.
+This contact map is linked to its corresponding key, creating a searchable record of interactions.
+During the inference stage, using the body part and object information provided by the high-level \high~(Sec.~\ref{sec:high}), we retrieve all relevant contact maps from the database.
+We then sample one map \(\{(d_h^i, d_o^i)\}_{i=1}^K\) and use it to establish the object state \(\boldsymbol{s}_1 \sim R(\boldsymbol{s}_1 | \boldsymbol{a}_1, g)\), thus initializing the interaction.
+Further details including how we ensure consistency between the sampled state and human action are provided in Sec.~\ref{sec:low_level_supp} of the Appendix.
+We also discuss an alternative learning-based approach in Sec.~\ref{sec:low_level_supp}.